-The availability of legal online and retail sports betting is increasing in the United States.
+The availability of mobile sportsbook apps and brick-and-mortar sportsbook lounges is rapidly increasing in the United States.
 This is cause for celebration for Americans interested in safe, legal sports betting options.

-Las Vegas, Nevada is the sports betting mecca and will remain so, but fortunately over a dozen states have legalized sports betting since the United States Supreme Court struck the federal ban on sports wagering in May 2018.
-At Sports Handle we deliver sports betting news with original reporting; industry coverage, analysis and opinion, betting guides, sportsbook reviews, and more.
+Las Vegas has long been the sports betting mecca in the U.S., but New York and New Jersey have taken over as the leading sports betting state based on handle.
+Pennsylvania and Illinois are rising too, and now about 30 states permit at least some form of legal sports betting since the Supreme Court struck down the federal ban on sports wagering in May 2018.
+At Sports Handle we deliver sports betting news with original reporting, industry coverage, analysis and opinion, betting tools, sportsbook reviews, and more.

 If or when legal sports betting comes to your state, we’ll have you covered on everything you need to know about state-licensed sportsbooks and legal U.S. sports betting sites.
-For now, the sections below provide an extensive history of sports betting in the U.S., along with a state-by-state breakdown of the current legal status of sports betting, relevant industry stakeholders, and links to a bevy of educational resources.
+The sections below provide a history of sports betting in the U.S., along with a state-by-state breakdown of the current legal status of sports wagering, relevant industry stakeholders, and links to a bevy of educational resources.

 Is sports betting legal in my state?

 The number of legal U.S. sports betting states has grown incrementally and rather quickly, compared with marijuana’s legalization.
 Some states’ legislative sessions conclude early in the year, while others last year-round.
 There are “special sessions” too, which means that new states may legalize at various points throughout the year.